SnaffCon/Snaffler/README.md

 While no code was taken (mainly cos it's Ruby lol) we did steal a bunch of nifty ideas from `plunder2` (http://joshstone.us/plunder2/)

-Wordlists were also curated from those found in some other similar-ish tools like trufflehog, gitrobber, and graudit.
+Wordlists were also curated from those found in some other similar-ish tools like trufflehog, shhgit, gitrobber, and graudit.

 ## Is it OPSEC safe?
 (Whatever the hell that means)

 Pffft, no. It's noisy as fuck.

 Look let's put it this way...
-If it's the kind of environment where you'd feel confident running something like CrackMapExec, then uhhh, yeah man...
+If it's the kind of environment where you'd feel confident running BloodHound in non-stealth mode, then uhhh, yeah man...
 It's real stealthy.

 ## How can I help or get help?